romulo-cruzsimbron/quirality_montecarlo/README.md

-# Quiral amplification lattice project
+# Quiral Amplification Lattice Project
+This code example is for run a simulation in a racemic lattice.

 Run the code: